 Opportunities to find deeper powers within ourselves come when life seems most challenging. -- Joseph Campbell

-In contrast, my style is interactive and encouraging toward the client's acquiring those insights and skills that result in psychological healing.
-Homework assignments are a vital part of what I do to help clients build on what is covered in session.
-Yet empathy, compassion, patience, and respect are always part of the client's therapeutic experience.
+For many, a counseling stereotype exists of the bobble-head therapist who nods as the client vents while nothing really changes--wash, rinse, repeat, see you next week!
+This rendition has cast both the profession and pursuit of mental health in a poor light, in my view.
+And while many counselors defy this typecasting, the misnomer persists.
+In contrast my style is interactive and encouraging toward the client's acquiring insights and skills that result in psychological healing.
+Homework assignments are a vital part of what I do to help clients build on things covered in session.
+At the same time respect, empathy, compassion, and encouragement always will be part of your therapeutic experience with me.

 MY COUNSELING PHILOSOPHY

 In the 21st Century, psychotherapy is more insightful, knowledgeable, and methodological than ever before.
 In the case of counselors who have acquired a master's degree (MA) with state licensure (LPC) and national certification (NCC), thousands of hours of theoretical understanding, clinical experience, and professional supervision/development have been gained prior to starting a private practice.
 All of which make the mental health practitioner a highly skilled professional who has exceptional knowledge about how to help people improve their psychological functioning.
 This is no trivial thing!
 Sound mental health allows us to live happily, create peace of mind, dare to hope and dream, achieve goals, enjoy satisfying relationships, and treat others (as well as ourselves) with love, dignity, and respect.